phinioxGlade/gbstudio-auto-scroller/README.md

 VM_OVERLAY_SET_SUBMAP 0, 0, 20, 18, 60, 0
 </pre>

-#### Rendering sprites on top of the overlay
+### Rendering sprites on top of the overlay
-The overlay window layer can rendered in front of or behind the sprite layer, defaults to behind.
+Be default sprites are rendered behind the overlay window layer but can rendered in front of if desired.
 As of GB Studio 3.1 there in no inbuilt event but there is a GBVM variable, _show_actors_on_overlay and it can be set to 0 or 1, 0 being behind and 1 being in front.
 [VM_SET_UINT8](https://www.gbstudio.dev/docs/scripting/gbvm/gbvm-operations#vm_set_int8) is used to set the value.
 This applies to all sprites on screen, if you want to selectivaly hide or show sprites you'll need to do that manually.

 <pre>
 ; Sprites behind of the overlay window layer